wak6817/colorscheme-webify/README.md

 ## notes

-- keep the compiled css and asset folder together
+- keep the compiled CSS and asset folder together
 - modernv and pixelv depend on bundled font and asset files
 - colorv is the smallest option if you only need colors